facebookresearch/vsc2022/docs/baseline_dino.md

 The baseline can also be implemented with [DINO](https://arxiv.org/abs/2104.14294) features, using the pretrained ViT-S/16 provided in the official [repo](https://github.com/facebookresearch/dino) that has similar computational requirements to a ResNet50, so as to meet the limitation of the challenge.
+We follow the feature extraction process for copy detection, as described in the original paper.

 This baseline produces global frame descriptors with 768 dimensions and builds on the same process as the previous [SSCD baseline](baseline.md) for video retrieval and localization.